pandoc-ext/diagram/README.md

 Currently supported options:

-- `path`: map from executable names to file paths.
-Just like with environment variables, this will override the binary that is called to convert an image.
-The entries in the metadata have the highest priority, so if both a metadata field and an env var is set, then the value from the metadata will be used.

 - `cache`: controls whether the images are cached.
 If the cache is enabled, then the images are recreated only when their code changes.
 This option is *disabled* by default.